WordPress/gutenberg/packages/compose/README.md

 -   Higher-order component.

+### observableMap

+A key/value map where the individual entries are observable by subscribing to them with the `subscribe` methods.

 ### pipe

 Composes multiple higher-order components into a single higher-order component.
 Performs left-to-right function composition, where each successive invocation is supplied the return value of the previous.